Strength training: Neurobiological effects

 Strength training also leads to various beneficial neurobiological effects – likely including functional brain changes, lower white matter atrophy, neuroplasticity (including some degree of BDNF expression), and white matter-related structural and functional changes in neuroanatomy.
 Although resistance training has been less studied for its effect on depression than aerobic exercise, it has shown benefits compared to no intervention.

 Lipid and inflammatory outcomes

 Moreover, it also promotes decreases in total cholesterol (TC), triglycerides (TG), low-density lipoprotein (LDL), and C-reactive protein (CRP) as well as increases in high-density lipoprotein (HDL) and adiponectin concentrations.

 Sports performance

 Stronger muscles improve performance in a variety of sports.
 Sport-specific training routines are used by many competitors.
 These often specify that the speed of muscle contraction during weight training should be the same as that of the particular sport.
 Strength training can substantially prevent sports injuries, increase jump height and improve change of direction.

+Strength training, such as weight lifting, is helpful but not a perfect predictor of sports performance, as playing a sport requires more skills than simple strength alone.